 COASTSWEEP cleanup coordinators organize local cleanups with support from the Massachusetts Office of Coastal Zone Management (CZM).
-As a cleanup coordinator, you will choose an area to be cleaned up, publicize the event locally, receive supplies, give instructions and distribute materials to volunteers, oversee the cleanup, arrange for proper trash disposal, and collect and return data cards.
+As a cleanup coordinator, you will choose a location, publicize the event locally, receive supplies, give instructions and distribute materials to volunteers, oversee the cleanup, arrange for proper trash disposal, and collect and return data cards.

 See the information below for further details on how to conduct a successful cleanup.